amilakelum/harbr-com/EMAIL_SETUP_GUIDE.md

 When someone submits the form on your website:

-1. **📩 You get notified** - A notification email is sent to `amilakelum44@gmail.com` with the subscriber details
+1. **📩 You get notified** - A notification email is sent to `devharbr@gmail.com` with the subscriber details
-2. **🎉 User gets welcomed** - An automatic welcome email is sent to the subscriber with Harbr information
+2. **📝 Manual follow-up** - You handle welcome emails and follow-ups manually for personalized touch
-3. **💾 Data is saved** - The email is stored in your Supabase database
+3. **💾 Data is tracked** - Analytics are tracked via PostHog for insights

 ## Setup Steps: